 Article 6.2 Students with Disabilities - Baylor College of Medicine is committed to providing equitable access to students with documented disabilities (e.g. mental health, attentional, learning, chronic health, sensory, or physical) or temporary injuries (fractures, sprains, tears).
-To ensure access to allied health program activities, please contact StudentDisability Services to engage in a confidential conversation about the process for requesting reasonable accommodations in the classroom and clinical settings.
+To ensure access to health professions program activities, please contact Student Disability Services to engage in a confidential conversation about the process for requesting reasonable accommodations in the classroom and clinical settings.